MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-general-journal-post-line-overview.md

 ---
 title: General Journal Post Line Overview | Microsoft Docs
-description: This topic introduces changes to Codeunit 12, **Gen. Jnl.-Post Line**, which is the major application object for general ledger posting and is the only place to insert general ledger, VAT, and customer and vendor ledger entries.
+description: This topic introduces changes to Codeunit 12, **Gen. Jnl.-Post Line**, which is the major application object for general ledger posting and is the only place to insert general ledger, VAT, and customer and supplier ledger entries.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual